 SIGNIFICANCE OF IMPACT DESCRIPTION Major (negative) Impacts are considered to be key factors in the decision-making process that may have an impact of major significance, or large magnitude impacts occur to highly valued/sensitive resource/receptors.
-Impacts are expected to be permanent and non-reversible on a national scale and/or have international significance or result in a legislative non-compliance.
+Impacts are expected to be permanent and non- reversible on a national scale and/or have international significance or result in a legislative non- compliance.
 Moderate (negative) Impacts are considered within acceptable limits and standards.
 Impacts are long-term, but reversible and/or have regional significance.
 These are generally (but not exclusively) associated with sites and features of national importance and resources/features that are unique and which, if lost, cannot be replaced or relocated.
 Minor (negative) Impacts are considered to be important factors but are unlikely to be key decision-making factors.
 The impact will be experienced, but the impact magnitude is sufficiently small (with and without mitigation) and well within accepted standards, and/or the receptor is of low sensitivity/value.
 Impacts are considered to be short-term, reversible and/or localized in extent.
-Low (negative) Impacts are considered to be local factors that are unlikely to be critical to decision-making.
+Low (negative) Impacts are considered to be local factors that are unlikely to be critical to decision- making.
 Low - Major (Beneficial) Impacts are considered to be beneficial to the environment and society:

-The colour green has been applied to highlight positive impacts over negative impacts shown in shades of yellow, orange and red.
+To ensure the beneficial impacts are brought out in the assessment, green has been applied to ensure the different type of impact is clear.
 The description for each level of significance presented in TABLE 9 was also followed when determining the level of significance for a beneficial impact.